ethanvu/ethanvu/content/post/video-game-reviews/polygoneer-2017.md

 Unlocking stages is extremely easy.
 There are world leaderboards for each level, but they don’t get harder the longer one survives.
 At least I haven't been able to see if they did get any more difficult because I typically end my runs after 90-ish seconds due to the monotony.
 Achieving high scores feels like an exercise in patience rather than one of skill.

 The only level I haven’t survived at least 60 seconds in is the last one, which is appropriately titled and capitalized as “HELL”.
-If this is what Hell is actually like, I'll never sin again because even spending one second in that seizure-inducing inferno is nauseating.
+If this is what Hell is actually like I'll never sin again because even spending one second in that seizure-inducing inferno is nauseating.

 The final insult is when upon exiting the game, the screen flashes black and white for a quarter of a second.
 There is a warning on startup that this game is not for people who are prone to epilepsy.
 Heed that warning!